Cyril Foley: Cricket career

 Foley was a patient opening batsman, sound in defence and strong on the off side.
 He scored his two first-class centuries for Cambridge University: 113 against Marylebone Cricket Club (MCC) in 1889, when Cambridge won by two wickets, and 117 against Sussex in 1890, when he added 214 for the fourth wicket with Gregor MacGregor and Cambridge won by 425 runs.

 He played 57 first-class matches for Middlesex between 1893 and 1906, and was also a regular member of MCC teams from 1888 to 1906, playing 33 first-class matches.
 He toured the West Indies with Lord Brackley's XI in 1904–05, playing all of the 10 first-class matches, scoring 239 runs at an average of 14.05, with a top score of 58 in the victory over Barbados.

 Military career

 Foley was commissioned as a second lieutenant in the King's Shropshire Light Infantry in November 1888 while a student at Cambridge.
 After leaving Cambridge, he joined the staff of Lord Houghton, Viceroy of Ireland.

 He took part in the Jameson Raid of 1895–96 in the Transvaal, and later served with distinction in the Boer War, returning as temporary commander of the 3rd Royal Scots.

-During the First World War he commanded the 9th East Lancashire Regiment, serving for nearly two years in the trenches of France and Salonika without leave, and was mentioned in dispatches.
+During the First World War Foley commanded the 9th East Lancashire Regiment, serving for nearly two years in the trenches of France and Salonika without leave, and was mentioned in dispatches.
 He also served in the Royal Flying Corps, gaining the rank of lieutenant-colonel.

-In 1920 he transferred to Military Intelligence and served in Dublin during the Irish War of Independence.
+In 1920 Foley transferred to Military Intelligence and served in Dublin during the Irish War of Independence.
 He resigned his commission and returned to London in October 1920.